ljacqu/DependencyInjector/README.md

 ### Why use it
 - Very lightweight (only requires `javax.inject` dependency)
 - Allows gradual transition to injection for existing projects
-- You can implement your own injection methods
+- You can implement your own injection methods and behaviors
 - Support for projects with optional dependencies

 ### Integrating it